Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation

 is small in $H^1_{xy}$.

-While we are following the general pattern of argument introduced by Merle \cite{M-blowup} to address the corresponding problem for $L^2$-critical gKdV equation, there are a few aspects in which we needed to make significant alternations to handle the 2D $L^2$-critical ZK setting, which are indicated in the discussion below.
+While we are following the general pattern of argument introduced by Merle \cite{M-blowup} to address the corresponding problem for the $L^2$-critical gKdV equation, there are several aspects, in which we had to to make significant alternations to handle the 2D $L^2$-critical ZK setting, which are indicated in the discussion below.